 The etiology of CRF is multifactorial, and involves the interplay of physiological, biochemical, and psychological systems.
-From a biological standpoint, cancer itself as well as its associated treatments can cause elevated levels of pro-inflammatory cytokines, such as interleukin 6 and tumor necrosis factor, which have all been associated with CRF.2,3 In addition, associated comorbid and psychosocial factors, such as nausea, pain, depression, and poor sleep also play a major role.4,5
+From a biological standpoint, cancer itself as well as its associated treatments can cause elevated levels of pro-inflammatory cytokines, such as interleukin 6 and tumor necrosis factor, which have all been associated with CRF.2,3 Other biologic causes are thought to include a disturbance in the circadian rhythm, dysregulation of in the hypothalamic regulatory system, and deviations in the central nervous system serotoninergic regulation.50 In addition, associated comorbid and psychosocial factors, such as nausea, pain, depression, anxiety, history of pretreatment fatigue, and poor sleep also play a major role.4,5,51

 Epidemiology including risk factors and primary prevention:

 With better screening methods and treatment options for cancer, more and more patients with cancer are living beyond the 5-year survival marker.
-It is estimated that there are more than 14 million Americans living with a diagnosis of cancer already.6 However, cancer survivors suffer from many side effects of treatments, which drastically affect quality of life.7
+It is estimated that there are around 17 million Americans living with a diagnosis of cancer.6,52 However, cancer survivors suffer from many side effects of treatments, which drastically affect quality of life.7

-CRF is most frequently reported in cancer survivors with sleep disturbance, pain, distress, depression, lymphedema, elevated body mass index (BMI), and low activity levels2.
-It is particularly prevalent among people with breast cancer, lymphoma, prostate, lung and advanced cancers.
+CRF is most frequently reported in cancer survivors with sleep disturbance, pain, distress, depression, anxiety, pre-treatment history of fatigue, lymphedema, elevated body mass index (BMI), and low activity levels.2,51 It is particularly prevalent among people with breast cancer, lymphoma, prostate, lung, and advanced cancers.
 In general, CRF prevalence drops to about 25% among cancer survivors who have tumors not associated with CRF.
 In metastatic disease, the prevalence of cancer fatigue exceeds 75%.7

 Fatigue can be further described as being physical, affective, cognitive and psychological.
 Investigating causal relationship of CRF with specific physiologic mechanisms will remain difficult until it is better defined and clearly described.